Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrReplicationProtectedItem.md

 ```

 ## DESCRIPTION
-The **New-AzureRmRecoveryServicesAsrReplicationProtectedItem** cmdlet creates a new Replication Protected item.
+The **New-AzureRmRecoveryServicesAsrReplicationProtectedItem** cmdlet creates a new replication protected item.
-Use this cmdlet to enable replication for a protectable item.
+Use this cmdlet to enable replication for an ASR protectable item.

 ## EXAMPLES